 In 2017, Aline Domingues left Paris for Uva, a remote village on the Planalto Mirandês, a quiet and mostly desolate countryside in northeast Portugal.
 Born in 1989, in Cergy, a small suburb about twenty-five kilometers northwest of the center of Paris, she was the youngest of four children born to Portuguese parents.
-Immigrants from Uva, only thirty kilometer from the border of Spain, they came to France in search of better economic prosperity and to escape the dictatorship, like so many Portuguese in the 1960s and ‘70s.
+Immigrants from Uva, a minuscule and impoverished ancient village only thirty kilometer from the border of Spain, they came to France in search of better economic prosperity and to escape the dictatorship, like so many Portuguese in the 1960s and ‘70s.

 Scientist First, Vigneron Second

-While at university, Aline worked for two years in a laboratory where she studied yeast metabolism, and during a school break in September 2012, she worked a harvest in Beaujolais at a domaine that practiced conventional farming—which she immediately realized wasn’t for her.
+While she was at university, she worked for two years in a laboratory where she studied the metabolism of yeast, and during a school break in September 2012, she worked a harvest in Beaujolais at a domaine that practiced conventional farming—which she immediately realized wasn’t for her.
 Then, it was during her time at the University of Dijon that she became more fascinated with wine and immersed herself on the subject.
-Her first official internship was with a Morey-Saint-Denis biodynamic grower, Gilles Ballorin, where she worked exclusively in the cellar.
+Her first official internship was with a Morey-Saint-Denis biodynamic producer, Gilles Ballorin, where she worked exclusively in the cellar.

 A Committed Life

-In 2015, she met Merlin at his small watering hole in Paris focused on craft beer, Jura wines and other natural products.
+In 2015, she met Merlin, the owner of a small watering hole in Paris focused on craft beer, Jura wines and other natural products.
 With Merlin’s encouragement and support, Aline started to explore the possibilities beyond Paris and what might come of her life with her interest in wine.
 She took a break from working and hit the road.
-After a few months she returned to Paris to work at a wine bar to learn more about the subject.
+After a few months she returned to Paris to work at a wine bar to learn more about the subject, from that perspective.
 Eventually, the idea to go back to her family’s roots in Portugal began to take hold.
 She considered going to where her grandfather Americo lived, in Uva, but thought that it might be too isolated.
 The idea of going to livelier regions, like the Douro, seemed more promising.
-In 2017, she went to Uva to make an experimental wine with Americo’s grapes.
+She went to Uva in 2017, anyway, to make an experimental wine with Americo’s grapes.
 She explained that to make wine with Americo would be impossible because he simply wouldn’t let her do things her way, so she made a hundred liters of wine in a different building that had no power or electricity.
-That was the beginning of Menina d’uva.
+That was the beginning of Menina d’uva and Aline’s life in Uva.

 The Trás-os-Montes and its most eastern subzone, Planalto Mirandês, is famous for high quality olive oil, nuts, meat, sausages, cheeses, and a multitude of crops.
 It’s also known for wine, but not the kind for those with a low tolerance for high alcohol and the overly flavored.